johncopro51/basic-flask-webapp/README.md

 Change bio, or profile picture of an account.
 Threaded comments with parent-child tree.
 # Deployment
 The following dockerfile has already been made.
 All you need to do is build an image and run it.
 The following web-app should run on localhost.
+Be sure to have the host port set to '5000'.
+Once you run it, it should start on  (http://localhost:5000) it it starts on (http://0.0.0.0:5000) change (0.0.0.0) to localhost.
 # To-DO's
 The obvious– a reporting system, post/comment deletion.
 Post editing, email verification which could easily be done.
 ## Lesson's learned